John Hlophe: Political career: 2024–present

-uMkhonto weSizwe
+uMkhonto weSizwe Party

-Hlophe was not on the uMkhonto weSizwe's (MK) original list of candidates for the 2024 South African General Election.
+Hlophe was not on the uMkhonto weSizwe Party's (MKP) original list of candidates for the 2024 South African General Election.
 On 24 June 2024, Mkhonto weSizwe instructed over 100 members to withdraw from its reserve list of parliamentary candidates to allow 21 new people, including Hlophe, to represent the party in the National Assembly.

-In June 2024, Hlophe was selected to represent uMkhonto weSizwe as its chief whip in the National Assembly.
+In June 2024, Hlophe was selected to represent the uMkhonto weSizwe Party as its chief whip in the National Assembly.

 On 5 November 2025, Hlophe was suspended from his role in the party and as Leader of the Opposition following controversial leadership changes within the MK Party.
 Hlophe, in his capacity as house leader, had sacked the MK's Chief Whip Colleen Makhubele and replaced her with Des van Rooyen.
 This was following reports that Makhubele "had attempted to secure an MKP service-provider contract worth more than R180 000 per month for a company in which her husband is a director".

 JSC nomination

-In July 2024, MK nominated Hlophe as their candidate to stand on the Judicial Service Commission (JSC).
+In July 2024, the MKP nominated Hlophe as their candidate to stand on the Judicial Service Commission (JSC).
 His nomination was opposed by the Democratic Alliance (DA), Freedom Front Plus (FF+) and the African Christian Democratic Party (ACDP), citing his impeachment as a judge.
 He was appointed a week later.
 However a number of parties applied to the court to prevent him from taking his seat, with the court ruling against Hlophe.
-In October 2024, MK withdrew its nomination of Hlophe.
+In October 2024, the MKP withdrew its nomination of Hlophe.

+Replacement as Deputy President of the MKP

+On 4 August 2026, it was announced that Jacob Zuma had decided to replace John Hlophe as the MKP's First Deputy President.
+Zuma appointed his son, Duduzane Zuma, to the role instead.
+It was however confirmed that Hlophe would continue as Leader of the Opposition.
+At the same time, Jacob Zuma removed longtime ally Nathi Nhleko from the role of MKP National Chair, appointing Mxolisi Phakathi to the position.